keychu/pokeruby-warpstart/README.md

 ---

 This project was made by modifiying the Pokeruby disassembly project, which you can find here: https://github.com/pret/pokeruby. *Huge* thanks to the amazing work that's gone into the project, making mods like this possible!

+Implementation of instant text - as well as a general blueprint for how to add lots of new Pokemon into Ruby - from [LOuroboros' pokeruby493 project](https://github.com/LOuroboros/pokeruby493).

 **KNOWN ISSUES:**
 - Obtaining Strength by smashing a rock in Rusturf Cave before completing the Peeko mission will play the cutscene with Wanda and her boyfriend, but they will be invisible.
 Everything else occurs as normal.